RasaHQ/helpdesk-assistant/README.md

     In another terminal window:
     ```bash
     rasa run actions --port 5056 --debug
     ```
+6. In this repo, run the rasa server and action server at the default ports (shown here for clarity) In one terminal window:
+    ```bash
+    rasa run --enable-api --cors "*" --port 5005 --debug
+    ```
+    In another terminal window:
+    ```bash
+    rasa run actions --port 5055 --debug
+    ```
 7. Open `chatroom_handoff.html` in a browser to see handoff in action